StructifyAI/structify-python/docs/source/python_client/datasets.rst

             )
         ]

-        structify.datasets.create(
+        client.datasets.create(
             name="employees",
             description="A dataset named 'employees' that tells me about their job and education history.", tables=tables,
             relationships=relationships
             )

-        structify.datasets.get(name="employees")
+        client.datasets.get(name="employees")

 And the output will echo back a representation of the schema you just created.

 .. note::
-   Coming soon: a ``structify.datasets.llm_create`` method to create a dataset with a schema that is automatically generated from just a description.
+   Coming soon: a ``client.datasets.llm_create`` method to create a dataset with a schema that is automatically generated from just a description.
    This will allow users to, instead of writing out an entire schema, simply input plain text to allow the LLM to create your schema.

 .. tip::
     Currently, if you need to edit the schema, you will need to either delete the dataset and recreate it with the edited schema or create a dataset with a new name.

-    We are working on ``structify.datasets.modify`` to allow users to adjust the schema without deleting an existing dataset.
+    We are working on ``client.datasets.modify`` to allow users to adjust the schema without deleting an existing dataset.

 Adding Typing to Your Schema
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~